molssi-seamm/seamm-cookiecutter/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-{{ cookiecutter.project_name }} could always use more documentation, whether as part of the
+{{ cookiecutter.step }} Step could always use more documentation, whether as part of the
-official {{ cookiecutter.project_name }} docs, in docstrings, or even on the web in blog posts,
+official {{ cookiecutter.step }} Step docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback